-In order to generate a PHP program that displays a “Hello World” message in the web browser.
-We need to create an HTML file and embed PHP code within it.
-We can do this by creating a file with a “.php” extension and using the opening and closing PHP tags.
-And that to indicate where our PHP code will be placed.
+To create a PHP program that displays a ‘Hello World’ message in a web browser, you need to generate an HTML file and embed PHP code within it.
+This involves creating a file with a ‘.php’ extension and using the opening and closing PHP tags to indicate where your PHP code will be placed.
 Consider the following example for illustration:

 <!DOCTYPE html>